DusterTheFirst/dystopia/README.md

 ## Usage
 Install dependencies with yarn using `yarn`
 - To run in develpment, run `yarn start`
-- To run in "production", run `yarn build` to build the app and then run `yarn serve -s build` to serve the files
+- To run in "production", run `yarn build` to build the app and then run `yarn serve` to serve the files

 ### Setup
 The react app will mimic three sites using react router: